wso2/docs-is/en/docs/learn/xacml-sample-policy-2.md

-# Writing XACML policies in WSO2 Identity Server - 3
+# XACML Sample Policy - 2

-This page addresses the following authorization requirements:
+This topic demonstrates an example of a XACML policy that addresses the following authorization requirements:

 1. The operation `          getCustomers         ` in the service "
     http://localhost:8280/services/Customers " should only be accessed